A Guiding Principle of the National Response Framework is That: Flexibility and Collaboration are Key to Effective Disaster Response

 -

-Public-Private Partnerships: The private sector plays a crucial role in disaster response, providing essential resources and expertise.
-The NRF encourages robust public-private partnerships, facilitating collaboration between government agencies and private sector entities.
+Public-Private Partnerships: The private sector matters a lot in disaster response, providing essential resources and expertise.
+The NRF encourages dependable public-private partnerships, facilitating collaboration between government agencies and private sector entities.

 -